AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 To change the text of labels, use the {api:anychart.core.sankey.elements.Node#labels}labels(){api} method of nodes and the similar methods of flows and dropoffs.
 Combine them with the {api:anychart.core.ui.LabelsFactory#format}format(){api} method and [tokens](../Common_Settings/Text_Formatters#string_tokens).

 To configure tooltips, do the same with the {api:anychart.core.sankey.elements.Node#tooltip}tooltip(){api} method of nodes and the similar methods of flows and dropoffs.
+Combine it with {api:anychart.core.ui.Tooltip#format}format(){api}.

 Here is the list of tokens that work with the Sankey diagram: